Master's Entry - Master of Science in Nursing (ME-MSN)

 The Master's Entry MSN option prepares students for licensure as RNs while integrating graduate-level curriculum that prepares them for nurse-leader positions.
 Students complete 68 credits over the course of two (2) years of full-time continuous study at USF’s Main campus in San Francisco or in Orange County, with classroom instruction three (3) days weekly and clinical practice two (2) days weekly.

-- 16 Semester or 24 Quarter credits of natural, behavioral, and/or social sciences*: Includes Anatomy, Physiology, Microbiology, and Psychology
+- Completion of any baccalaureate degree or higher, plus 16 semester or 24 quarter credits of natural, behavioral, and/or social sciences (including Human Anatomy, Physiology, Microbiology, and Psychology)

 - 1 Statistics course